nginyc/rafiki/docs/src/dev/architecture.rst

 - *Admin Web* is a HTTP server that serves a Web UI for Admin
 - *Client* is a client-side Python SDK for sending requests to Admin
 - *Advisor* is a HTTP server that generates proposals of knobs during training
-- *Database* is Rafiki's main store for user, train job, inference job, model templates, and trained model data, including model parameters
+- *Database* is Rafiki's metadata store for user, train job, inference job, model templates, and trained model data
 - *Cache* is Rafiki's temporary store for queries & predictions during inference

 Dynamic Components of Rafiki